 Two of our three planned Phase 3 clinical trials will evaluate the safety and efficacy of 1.5 mg of Fovista administered in combination with Lucentis compared to Lucentis monotherapy.
 We have begun treating patients in these two clinical trials.
 The third Phase 3 clinical trial will evaluate the safety and efficacy of 1.5 mg of Fovista administered in combination with each of Avastin or Eylea compared to Avastin or Eylea monotherapy.
 All of these Phase 3 clinical trials will incorporate significant aspects from the design of our completed Phase 2b clinical trial.
-Neither the FDA, the European Medicines Agency, or EMA, or any other regulatory authority has cleared our plans for our Phase 3 clinical program.
-As a result, we may have to modify or amend our plans for our Phase 3 clinical program or conduct additional non-clinical studies in response to comments from such regulatory authorities in order to proceed with clinical trials.
+Neither the FDA, the European Medicines Agency, or EMA, or any other regulatory authority has cleared our plans for our Phase 3 clinical program or conduct additional non-clinical studies in response to comments from such regulatory authorities in order to proceed with clinical trials.
 The FDA, the EMA or other regulatory authorities may be more likely to request any such modification with respect to our Phase 3 clinical trial evaluating the safety and efficacy of Fovista administered in combination with Avastin or Eylea.
-For example, the EMA has informed us in connection with our seeking scientific advice from the EMA regarding our Phase 3 clinical program that we should provide full justifications of our proposal to initiate, at the Phase 3 clinical trial stage, previously untested combinations of Fovista with other anti-VEGF therapies, discuss the implications of including Avastin in one of our trials given that it is not licensed for use in wet AMD and discuss the med to conduct toxicity studies with Fovista administered in combination with Avasin or Eylea prior to initiating our corresponding Phase 3 clinical trials.
+For example, the EMA has informed us in connection with our seeking scientific advice from the EMA regarding our Phase 3 clinical program that we should provide full justifications of our proposal to initiate, at the Phase 3 clinical trial stage, previously untested combinations of Fovista with other anti-VEGF therapies, discuss the implications of including Avastin in one of our trials given that it is not licensed for use in wet AMD and discuss the meed to conduct toxicity studies with Fovista administered in combination with Avasin or Eylea prior to initiating our corresponding Phase 3 clinical trials.
 The EMA also has requested that we provide further justification for additional aspects of the trial design for each of our Phase 3 clinical program or to conduct additional non-clinical studies.